tricar534/Chefbot/README.md

 Note (GitHub Codespaces):

 - Ensure ports 5000 and 5173 are set to public.
-- If needed, update the backendURL in your front end so it matches the backendURL provided by codespaces.
+- If needed, update the backendURL in your front end so it matches the backendURL provided by Codespaces.